 Many graduate students rely on negative coping mechanisms such as drinking alcohol or using drugs, but these will not get them anywhere.

-Keeping a positive attitude and celebrating the small wins along the way is vital for coping with a PhD while working because it will help you stay motivated when things seem too hard to do.
+Keeping a positive attitude and celebrating the small wins along the way is vital for coping with a PhD while working because it will help you stay motivated when things seem too hard.

 Celebrating your accomplishments and being grateful for what you have will make coping with inevitable setbacks in any career path easier.
 You deserve to be happy.